jeka-dev/jeka/README.md

 More concretely :

 * Make a class public only when really needed.
 If a class is public, it should be prefixed with `Jk` (The goal is to not pollute auto-completion in IDE when Jerkar is on the build path).
-* Favor immutable objects.
+* Favor immutable objects when reasonable
-* Embrace a fluent style API (so stay away from JavaBean coding conventions).
+* Embrace a fluent style API
 * Don't use 3rd party dependencies (Use or enrich JkUtilsXxxxx classes for commons).
-* Jerkar 0.7.x relies on JDK 8
+* Jerkar 0.7.x relies on JDK8